coffeecore/Sonic-Pi-Music-sequencer/README.md

 | Change instrument | `/instru/change` | instruType, instruPosition, instruName |
 | Change instrument options | `/instru/options/change` | instruPosition, optionName, optionValue... |

 `instruPosition` : Channel position.
-Will use it to add beats, FXs, options etc. `-1` to change or delete at (see below) last position
+Will use it to add beats, FXs, options etc. Negative integer to change or delete (see below) from the end

 `optionName, optionValue...` : example : `[1, 'amp', 0.5, 'attack', 0.1]`